-Horizontal plane means the plane contains the longitudinal axis and perpendicular to the plane of symmetry of the aeroplane.
+Horizontal plane.
+The plane containing the longitudinal axis and perpendicular to the plane of symmetry of the aeroplane.

-Longitudinal axis of the aeroplane means a selected axis parallel to the direction of flight at a normal cruising speed, and passing through the centre of gravity of the aeroplane.
+Longitudinal axis of the aeroplane.
+A selected axis parallel to the direction of flight at a normal cruising speed, and passing through the centre of gravity of the aeroplane.

-Making way means an aeroplane on the surface of the water is -making way when it is under way and has a velocity relative to the water.
+Making way.
+An aeroplane on the surface of the water is -making wayll when it is under way and has a velocity relative to the water.

-Under command means an aeroplane on the surface of the water is -under command when it is able to execute manoeuvres as required by the International Regulations for Preventing Collisions at Sea for the purpose of avoiding other vessels.
+Under command.
+An aeroplane on the surface of the water is -under command when it is able to execute manoeuvres as required by the International Regulations for Preventing Collisions at Sea for the purpose of avoiding other vessels.

-Under way means an aeroplane on the surface of the water is --under way|| when it is not aground or moored to the ground or to any fixed object on the land or in the water.
+Under way.
+An aeroplane on the surface of the water is -under wayll when it is not aground or moored to the ground or to any fixed object on the land or in the water.

-Vertical planes means planes perpendicular to the horizontal plane.
+Vertical planes.
+Planes perpendicular to the horizontal plane.

-Visible means visible on a dark night with a clear atmosphere.
+Visible.
+Visible on a dark night with a clear atmosphere.